BlogBest PracticesInsights

 If it does, you will need to determine if you need the master component to be translated or if only some instances of this component are in scope.
 If you upload the master component to Applanga, you will have the option of downloading the translation into the master component and all its instances of the component.
 Alternatively, you can also leave out some instances of the component by limiting the scope of the download to a specific page or selected content.
 If you upload an instance of a component, only that instance will be translated when you download the localized version from Applanga.

 This scenario requires some prep work.
-Before your initial upload to Applanga, you will need to exclude the strings that are out of scope.
+Before your initial upload to Applanga, you will need to exclude any untranslatable strings, comments or invisible text elements that are out of scope.
 To do so you can either:

 This way, if you need to upload new content from the same file in the future, these strings will be automatically excluded from the upload.